jaukia/unmeater/README.md

 unmeater bookmarklet
 ====================

-A bookmarklet for removing text and images on a web page
+A bookmarklet for removing text and images on a web page — only the borders and backgrounds will be left!

 To install the bookmarklet go to: http://jaukia.github.io/unmeater/